 We continue our efforts to efficiently utilize natural resources, including raw materials, energy, and water, while being mindful of our discharges and emission, such as waste, wastewater, and greenhouse gases, and endeavor to manage and minimize them where possible.
 We apply the 4R approach within our operations to Reduce, Reuse, Recycle natural resources and discharges, and Replace existing materials with more environmental-friendly and sustainable alternatives.
 Concurrently, we encourage environmental-friendly or green initiatives including renewable energy.

 Minor monitors our key suppliers’ compliances to relevant environmental regulatory requirements via “Sustainable Supply Chain” initiatives.
 These initiatives aim to support Minor’s Net-zero Carbon approach in minimizing the indirect impacts our businesses have on the environment and protecting valuable natural resources.

-We also promote biodiversity conservation.
-Over 50 properties of Minor Hotels are in, adjacent to, or derive income or reputation from natural-protected or ecologically significant areas or playing a significant part in the life cycle of IUCN Red List species.
-The proximity to nature is one of the key attractions that bring guests to our hotels.
-Therefore, it is imperative that we protect the biodiversity of where we operate.
-We set a long-term goal requiring all these nature-based properties to implement at least one long-term conservation initiative.
-We believe this goal will steer us towards creating positive and sustainable impacts to the environment and providing us with opportunities to engage our guests and communities in our conservation efforts.
-Though our hotels were heavily affected by the COVID-19 pandemic, we maintained our efforts to ensure “Life on Land” and “Life below Water” are protected and conserved to the extent of our capabilities.
+We also promote biodiversity conservation, especially in the area where we operate.
+Over 50 properties of Minor Hotels are in, adjacent to, or derive income or reputation from natural-protected or ecologically significant areas or one playing a significant part in the life cycle of IUCN red list species.
+Therefore it is vital that we safeguard and conserve biodiversity in these areas.
+The proximity to nature is also one of the key attractions that bring guests to our hotels.
+We set a long-term goal for all Minor Hotels’ nature-based properties to implement at least one long-term conservation initiative by 2024.
+We believe this goal will steer us towards creating positive and sustainable impacts to the environment and communities where we operate and providing us the opportunities to engage our guests and communities in our efforts to conserve “life on land” and “life below water”.